LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-AutoHotkey-job-tracker.md

     static navigated := false ; Declare static variable within the function
 ```

+The two variables set the WindowsTitle to 0 and navigated is a flag to tell our program if we navigated to our target directory.

+To give more context, in Windows 11, `ahk_id HWND` is each window with a unique ID.
+The ID can be used to keep track of the specific window even if it's text or title were to change.
+But the ID is not unique to each individual program or window.
+It helps us identify the type of window.

+Wether it is the ID of the Windows File Explorer or Firefox.
+Do not confuse it with ahk_pid which is
+the process id.

 ## REFERENCES:

+Autohotkey.com.
+(2024).
+WinTitle & Last Found Window | AutoHotkey v2. \[online]
+Available at: https://www.autohotkey.com/docs/v2/misc/WinTitle.htm#ahk_id \[Accessed 1 Dec.
+2024].

 <!-- Used C# denotation for the snippet as there is no ahk tag. -->
 ```ahk